What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 - Avoid hiking in the rain due to the threat of flash floods and challenges with rescue

-Some quick tips on what to do in Hawaii when it rains.
+Here are some quick tips on what to do in Hawaii when it rains.

-What to Do in Hawaii When it Rains Planning Tips
+What to Do in Hawaii When It Rains: Planning Tips

 While the data says Maui is the best Hawaiian island to visit during the winter, Maui isn’t the best for things to do.
 Oahu wins that trophy.
 With all that said, I’m pretty proud of the list of things to do when it rains that I made below.
 I hope these keep your family happy on their Hawaii vacation.